The Sport of Cricket Explained with Pictures, Videos, and Plain English

 A cricket match begins with the toss.
 Toss is held between the captains of both sides.
 A coin is tossed and one captain calls head or tail.
 The winning captain decides whether he wants to bat or field first.
 If he opts to bat the opposing team then fields, similarly if he chooses to field first then the opposing team has to bat first.

 Now if you are new to cricket you might be thinking what difference does it make whether you field or bat first?
-Actually the toss plays very crucial role in the game of cricket, in fact in some games toss can decide the end results of the game.
+Actually, the toss plays a very crucial role in the game of cricket, in fact in some games toss can decide the end results of the game.
 We will discuss the effects of toss on the game at some other time.
 Let's say the winning captain decided to bat first.

-As mentioned earlier there are eleven players in a cricket team.
+As mentioned earlier there are eleven players on a cricket team.
 Only two of them can bat at one time, the players who are batting are called batsmen (singular: batsman).
 Both teams bat in successive turns, each turn is known as an inning (plural: innings).
 The first two batsmen who come to bat from both sides are known as openers, as they open the innings for their team.

-The mission of the batsmen is to score as much runs as possible before the end of the innings.
-The bowling team tries to reduce the score to minimum by preventing the batsmen from scoring.
+The mission of the batsmen is to score as many runs as possible before the end of the innings.
+The bowling team tries to reduce the score to a minimum by preventing the batsmen from scoring.
 When the match begins two players from the batting side are sent to bat these are known as openers.
 When one batsman on the crease gets out another batsman replaces him to bat.
 This continues till one of the following conditions are met:

 Note: When a run is scored one run is added to the individual score of the batsman as well along with the team total.
 However individual score is for record only and it doesn't make any difference whatsoever on the game's output.